macruzbar-zz/women-in-open-web/public-interview-questions.md

 # Questions for public interviews

 *The following are a series of questions that worked really well for the Women in the Wikimedia movement conversation series.
 These questions have a double goal:

-1. To help participants reflect on the issues of gender and participation in the open web.
+*1. To help participants reflect on the issues of gender and participation in the open web.*

 *2. To portray women's work in a way that honours their dedication, and helps them to connect to other women working in the  open web.*

 *See a question missing?
 Add it here!*